JhoansTrujillo/My-name-is-Jhoan/README.md

 - 👋 Hi, I'm Jhoan
-- 👀 I’m interested in many things such as
+- 👀 I’m interested in many things such as Stoicism, Music, Full Stack Development
 - 🌱 I’m currently learning Node.JS, Express, Ruby.
 - 📫 You can reach me at: jhoantrujillo95@gmail.com